benschatz97/group_project_1/README.md

 Goal:  Our goal was to decided between a predetermined list of ten cities, which one would be the best to live in long term, based on a certain criteria.

+Audience: Our audience is going to be anyone that may want to improve their quality of life when it comes to their living environment

 Hypothesis:  Nashville is the best city to live in

 Cities to investigate:: Atlanta, Austin, Boston, Chicago, Denver, Los Angeles, Nashville, New York, San Diego and Tampa